zetafield/flux/website/quick-start.md

 We're pretty awesome.
 ```

-The stuff between the `---` lines is called **frontmatter** – it's like metadata for your page.
-The rest is just regular markdown content.
+The content between the `---` lines is called **frontmatter** and contains metadata for your page.
+The rest is regular markdown content.

-### Layout Magic
+### Layouts

 By default, every page uses the `_layouts/base.liquid` template.
-Want a different layout?
-Just add `layout: custom.liquid` to your frontmatter.
-Want no layout at all?
-Use `layout: false`.
+To use a different layout, add `layout: custom.liquid` to your frontmatter.
+To disable layouts completely, use `layout: false`.

-### Dates Are Smart
+### Dates

-Flux is clever about dates!
-If your filename starts with "YYYY-MM-DD" (like `2025-08-15-my-post.md`), it automatically extracts the date and makes it available as `page.date`.
-Super handy for organizing posts chronologically!
+Flux automatically handles dates in filenames.
+If your filename starts with "YYYY-MM-DD" (like `2025-08-15-my-post.md`), it extracts the date and makes it available as `page.date`.
+This is useful for organizing blog posts chronologically.

-You can also set the date manually in frontmatter – it'll override the filename date.
+You can also set the date manually in frontmatter, which will override the filename date.

-### Draft Mode
+### Draft Posts

-Got a post you're still working on?
-Just start the filename with an underscore (`_my-draft.md`) and Flux treats it as a draft.
-Drafts don't show up in builds, but you can see them in development by running:
+To create a draft post, start the filename with an underscore (`_my-draft.md`).
+Draft posts don't appear in builds, but you can view them during development by running:

 ```bash
 npm run dev --draft